jkw224/angular5-table/README.md

 # TableApp
-Angular 5 application: table with filtering and search functionality This project was generated with Angular CLI version 1.7.3.
+Angular 5 application: table with filtering and search functionality.

+This project was generated with Angular CLI version 1.7.3.

 # Development server